waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 the name "rc.dispatcher.new" in your "/etc/rc.d/" this script is almost ready to be used.

-To use "rc.dispatcher.new" script rename it without the "new" extension and make sure it is executable - it should at install time.
+To use "rc.dispatcher.new" script rename it without the "new" extension and make sure it is executable - it should be at install time.

 This script has been rewritten, it only calls "op_ctl.sh" script now.
 The "root" user can use it to start, stop and get status as follows: